Documentation Index

 Overview

 AI models let you reuse a specific product, character, or style across many generations.
-Train a model once with one or more photos, then reference it in prompts with@modelname.
+Train a model once with your photos, then reference it in prompts with@modelname.

 Note: If you just need to show people in your images (like “male model in athletic wear” or “woman with long brown hair”), you can describe them directly in your prompt without creating a character model.
 Character models are only needed when you want the exact same specific person to appear consistently across multiple generations.